abiosoft/lineprefix/README.md

 ### Color

-Coloring is done with [fatih/color](https://github.com/fatih/color).
+Colors can be added with [fatih/color](https://github.com/fatih/color).

 #### Colored Prefix